This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - X-ray or MRI pictures may be taken of your child's joints.
 Your child may be given contrast liquid to help the joints show up better on the x-ray.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.
 A joint x-ray with dye is called an arthrogram.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if your child has any metal in or on his body.

-- Physical therapy: A physical therapist can help teach your child exercises to help improve his movement and strength, and to decrease pain.
+- A physical therapist can help teach your child exercises to help improve his movement and strength, and to decrease pain.
 An occupational therapist can teach him skills to help with play and daily activities.

 - Surgery may be needed if your child's joints become severely affected.
 Surgery can be done to take out all or part of the joint and replace it with an artificial joint.
 This may be done to ease pain and repair the joint.
 It may also be done if the bones in your child's spine are pressing on the nerves.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health